Hatfield Forest: Air crashes

-On 20 October 1987, Hastingwood Hotels Ltd, Cessna 421B Golden Eagle (G-HAST) crashed into the forest after taking off from London Stansted Airport, the pilot and Five passengers died.
+On 20 October 1987, a Cessna 421B Golden Eagle (G-HAST) owned by Hastingwood Hotels Ltd crashed into the forest after taking off from London Stansted Airport.
+The pilot and five passengers died.

-On 22 December 1999, Korean Air Cargo Flight 8509 crashed into the forest after taking off from London Stansted Airport.
+On 22 December 1999, Korean Air Cargo Flight 8509 crashed just outside the forest after taking off from London Stansted Airport.
 The plane, a Boeing 747-200F, narrowly missed striking houses in the area.
 All four crew members on board died on impact.

 Woodland management

 Hatfield Forest contained woodland long before it became a royal forest.
 This has been managed by coppicing (where trees are cut down to ground level) and pollarding in the plains (where trees are cut above the browse (or grazing) height of deer or cattle).
 In the case of coppicing, the regrowth has to be protected from browsing or grazing animals by fencing, ditches and banks.
 There were a number of uses for the cut wood, including firewood, fences, thatching spars, furniture and flood defences.
 The methods used remained unchanged for centuries and are described by Thomas Hardy in The Woodlanders.
-Some trees, rather than being coppiced, were left to grow and become ‘standards’ to be used as timber for buildings and ships.
+Some trees, rather than being coppiced, were left to grow and become 'standards' to be used as timber for buildings and ships.
 These systems of woodland management is still carried on in the Forest today and can be readily seen by visitors.